dragonsinth/gaddis/README.md

 and there, or fill in gaps.
 Here's some possible differences (or clarifications) from the book:

 - `Character` is an explicit type; character literals are denoted using single-quoted characters: `'X'`
+  - The book only mentions an explicit type in the index without examples; character literals are never defined.

 - `String` values are immutable and copy-on-write under the hood.
 Updating a string in any way creates a new `String` and assigns it back into the given reference; no other copies of the